Draught proofing windows? 9 simple and cheap ways to stop draughts

 Be sure to buy a high quality product for the best results — you should look for curtains made from at least three layers.
 In the case of thermal blinds, be on the look out for those with small honeycomb pockets that are designed to trap and hold on to warm air.

 If you are concerned about the cost of new curtains, you might like to consider buying just the thermal linings.
-Although these vary in how they attach to existing curtains, those that are designed to clip on, such as Dunelm's Pencil Pleat Blackout Curtain Linings, make the whole process super simple.
+Although these vary in how they attach to existing curtains, those that are designed to clip on, make the whole process super simple.
 Check out our guide on 'do thermal curtains' work for more information.

 Draught snakes (also known as draught excluders) don't involve any fiddly installation and are usually pretty affordable too.
-They are basically long, cylindrical cushions that are designed to be placed on window cills to cover any gaps at the base of the window.
+They are basically long, cylindrical cushions that are designed to be placed on window cills or on the floor in front of doors to cover any gaps.

-It is important to get one that is the right length for your windows — some people choose to make them themselves.
+It is important to get one that is the right length for your windows – some people also choose to make them themselves.
+If crafting isn't your strength, try this Teddy Bear Double Draught Excluder from Dunelm instead.

 This is not a method that will appeal to everyone, but bubble wrapping windows is worth considering if you are after a cheap, effective and simply way of insulating your windows.